murugapl/manage-vaccinations-in-schools-guidance/app/guide/cohorts.md

 If there are some parts of each that are correct, you can note down any correct information from the version you choose to discard, discard it, then go to the child’s record and manually edit the information there (this feature will be more developed in a future release of Mavis).

+### Manually recording a child as ‘already vaccinated’

+If a child’s historic vaccination record is missing from CHIS data, or you have not been able to upload their historic vaccination record into Mavis, you can manually record the child as ‘already vaccinated’ for a specific programme.
+You can only do this once sessions have been scheduled (setting up sessions is covered in the ['Sessions'](/guide/sessions.md) section of this user guide).

+1. From Sessions, select a session that is not currently in progress.
+2. Search for the child under the **Consent** or **Session outcomes** tab - then click on the child’s name to open the child record.
+3. Select the relevant tab for the vaccination programme you want to record.
+4. Click on the **Record as already vaccinated** link near the top of the page.
+5. Check the details on the page and add a note to explain this was a historic vaccination - then click the **Confirm** button.

+^ You can only carry out this action for sessions that are not in progress

 ### Checking cohorts and what to do next

 Once you have uploaded all the cohort files and vaccination records, you can go to the **Cohorts** tab and check the counts for each year group show the number of children who need to be vaccinated in this programme year.